propertyhive/WP-Property-Hive-Home-Reports-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.7 =
+* Import home reports from RTDF imports where the sent as brochures with the caption 'Home Report'
+* PHP8.2 compatibility
+* Declared support for WordPress 6.5.3

 = 1.0.6 =
 * Added new setting allowing you to display a form for capturing the users data before the Home Report is emailed to them as an attachment